 Jimmy: Tell them stories about me.
 Tell them...tell them how much Jimmy Ford loves his son.

+- THE FINALE.
 It starts off bad, then the emotional baggage just piles on and on.
 Then you hit the bridge scene, where Nate's driving the truck, and he looks back.
 It's heart-wrenching.
 And it's not even real.
 Nate, you bastard.